aviatesk/EscapeAnalysis.jl/README.md

 These attributes can be combined to create a partial lattice that has a finite height, given the invariant that an input program has a finite number of statements, which is assured by Julia's semantics.
-The clever part of this lattice design is that it enables relatively simple analysis implementation by allowing it to handle each lattice property separately[^latticedesign].
+The clever part of this lattice design is that it enables a simpler implementation of lattice operations by allowing them to handle each lattice property separately[^LatticeDesign].

 ### Backward Analysis

-Escape analysis implementation is based on the data-flow algorithm described in the paper[^MM02].
+This escape analysis implementation is based on the data-flow algorithm described in the paper[^MM02].
 The analysis works on the lattice of `EscapeLattice` and transitions lattice elements from the bottom to the top until every lattice element gets converged to a fixed point by maintaining a (conceptual) working set that contains program counters corresponding to remaining SSA